asiasalva/annotation_system/README.md

 # Video Annotation System

-This repository is aimed to contain the project for the course Fundamentals of image and video processing held in University of Trento for the Computer Science Master Degree.
+This repository is aimed to contain the project for the course "Fundamentals of Image and Video Processing" held in University of Trento for the Computer Science Master Degree.
 The developer team is composed of two students: Federico Brugiolo and Asia Salvaterra.